thepick/FactFlow-Check/README.md

 * facts the student has already mastered
 * facts the student knows but has not made automatic yet
-* facts that are not secure
+* facts that need practice

 This allows the app to place students without forcing every student to answer every possible multiplication fact.